dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 * followed by a colon
 * followed by a branch, which is zero or more statements
 * there can be only 1 default case at most in the switch statement, or else the compiler emits an error
-* this should be the last case of the switch statement, but this is not checked by the compiler
+* for clarity, this should be the last case of the switch statement, but this is not checked by the compiler
+* yet the "default case" does not have to be the last one; it does not even matter where it occurs except for "fall-through" behaviour if it does not end with a `break` statement
 * for consistency, the default case should also end with a "break statement"

 Grammar (simplified, and using "wrong" name "switchCase"):